opolina/Go-No-Go-HW7-/README.md

 To run it - download Go No Go folder
   Inside this folder is stimuli (images) folder.
-  The csv file with repsonses will save here.
+  The csv file with responses will save here.
   _Update the file paths within the code to your desired location._

 **Overview:**